 - And they told a story about reincarnation.

 - Finally, they asked people to react to a story without any fantastic or future-science element: you meet an old friend whom you have not seen for forty years and in some ways he seems to have changed.

 Consistently across all these studies, every factor with a “morality” overtone scored highest in identifying “self.”

 I’m not a fan of podcasts: give me a transcript any day, which I can scan through, re-read, annotate at my own pace.
 However, in this case there’s an excellent interview with Strohminger, provocatively titled Porn, Poop and Personal Identity.
-After 29 minutes of irrelevant (for this blog) discussion of whether disgusting things can be funny or even erotic, there’s a 17 minute discussion of Strohminger’s Self research, including some interesting references to The X-Files and her grandmother’s personality change (for the better) as a result of dementia.
+After 29 minutes of irrelevant (for this blog) discussion of whether disgusting things can be funny or even erotic, there’s a 17 minute discussion of Strohminger’s Self research.
+It includes interesting references to The X-Files and her grandmother’s personality change (for the better) as a result of dementia.

 It may take a scientific bent to wonder about the “things” that make up the universe.
 But every one of us can wonder about that most awesome mystery of all, life itself.
 Each of us has a laboratory consisting of our body and our mind with which we can explore and understand self.

 Values are at the heart of faith, morality and ethics.
-And research shows, they are at the core of self as well.
+They determine what we mean to be happy and also in many cases the meaning of life.
+And moreover, research shows that values are at the core of self as well.